GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 ### Can the Topics API be used with the FLEDGE API?

+Yes.
 An observed topic for the current user, provided by the Topics API, could be used as contextual information by a seller or bidder.
-A topic could be included in the `auctionSignals` property of the auction configuration object passed to `runAdAuction`, or the `userBiddingSignals` property of the interest group configuration object passed to `navigator.joinAdInterestGroup()`.
+A topic could be included in the following properties:

+*  `auctionSignals`, a property of the auction configuration object which is passed to `runAdAuction`
+*  `userBiddingSignals`, a property of the interest group configuration object which is passed to `navigator.joinAdInterestGroup()`

 ## Attribution Reporting